Benedictteo05/OSA_notes/Operating Systems & Administration/Operating System Organization.md

 	- Local/remote inter-process communication
 - Error detection
 	- Able to detect error and take proper action to ensure consistent computing

-- Services that ensures efficient operation of the system
+**Services that ensures efficient operation of the system (RAP):**
 - Resource allocation
 	- Resources to be allocated among multiple users fairly
 	- Different algorithms for different resources
 - Accounting
 	- Keep track of usage statistics. e.g. CPU, Printer, hard disk quota
 	- Reconfigure system to improve computing services
 - Protection and security
 	- Security of system from outsiders
 	- Ensure access to all system resources is controlled
 	- Audit trail of access

 ### Functions of an Operating System
 - 4 Major group of basic functions common to all OS